Carthage College

 Carthage College is a private college in Kenosha, Wisconsin, United States.
 Founded in 1847, it is affiliated with the Evangelical Lutheran Church in America.
-Carthage awards bachelor's degrees with majors in more than 40 subject areas and master's degrees in three areas.
-Carthage has 150 faculty and enrolls approximately 2,600 students.
-It is an affiliate of the Wisconsin Space Grant Consortium.
+Carthage awards bachelor's degrees with majors in more than 75 subject areas and master's degrees in four divisions.
+Carthage has 150 faculty and enrolls approximately 3,000 students.
+It is the lead institution for the Wisconsin Space Grant Consortium.

 History

 Carthage College was founded in Hillsboro, Illinois, by Lutheran pioneers in education, and chartered by the Illinois General Assembly on January 22, 1847.
 Originally known as The Literary and Theological Institute of the Lutheran Church in the Far West, its name was soon shortened to Lutheran College and known locally as Hillsboro College.
 With a two-person faculty and 79 students, Hillsboro promised "a course of study designed to be thorough and practical, and to embrace all the branches of learning, usually pursued in the best academies and colleges".

 In 1852, the college moved to Springfield, Illinois, and was renamed Illinois State University, not to be confused with the institution in Normal, Illinois, under the same name.
 During this period Abraham Lincoln served briefly on the board of trustees from 1860 to 1861, while his son Robert Todd Lincoln was a student in Illinois State University's preparatory academy from 1853 to 1859.
 Illinois State University's enrollment dwindled during the Civil War and closed in 1868.
 In 1870, several faculty reestablished the college in the rural west-central city of Carthage, Illinois, where the college acquired its current name, Carthage College.